Digital-Alchemy-TS/documentation/docs/core/guides/library-composition.md

 - **Identity dedup.** Members must be module-singleton exports (not constructed inline), so the same library reached through two groups or two `depends` paths collapses to one.
 - **Diamonds are fine.** When a shared base library is reached via two paths, it is deduped and boot emits a hygiene `warn` — consider declaring it a shared base dependency.
 With `showExtraBootStats`, the manifest shows every member and the path(s) that brought it in.
-- **Same name, different object → `DUPLICATE_LIBRARY`.** Two distinct objects sharing a name is a broken install — the error names both copies and points at `yarn dedupe`.
-The framework does not arbitrate between versions; the singleton-held-globally contract is deliberate.
+- **Same name, different object → `DUPLICATE_LIBRARY`.** A library is constructed once and held as a global singleton, so exactly one object boots per name.
+Three cases apply: (1) the library is declared in the app module → it is authoritative; (2) exactly one instance exists anywhere → it is used; (3) two distinct objects share the same name and neither is app-declared → **crash**.
+The error states the fact only: `Duplicate library names detected: "<name>" (×N: copy#1 vs copy#2)`.
+The framework deliberately does not arbitrate between versions — the package manager owns that.
 - **Cycles → `COMPOSITION_CYCLE`.** A group that transitively contains itself, or a mutual `implies`/`depends` chain.

 ## The cross-package typing rule